smittytone/BuildAPIAccess/README.md

 BuildAPIAccess provides two convenience initializers (constructors):

-- initForNSURLSession
+### - (id)initForNSURLSession;
-- initForNSURLConnection
+### - (id)initForNSURLConnection;

-Both initialize the BuildAPIAccess instance to make use of, respectively, Apple’s NSURLSession and NSURLConnection connectivity systems. iOS and Mac OS X support both modes, though NSURLSession is the mechanism Apple recommends.
+Both methods initialize the BuildAPIAccess instance to make use of, respectively, Apple’s NSURLSession and NSURLConnection connectivity systems. iOS and Mac OS X support both modes, though NSURLSession is the mechanism Apple recommends.
 Indeed, tvOS *only* supports NSURLSession.

+## Authorization Methods

+### - (void)setk:(NSString *)apiKey;
+### - (void)clrk;

+Use the first method to pass to the BuildAPIAcess instance the user’s Build API key, stored only for the lifetime of the instance.
+It is up to your host app to persist the API key across launches.

+The second method can be used to clear the instance’s copy of the key.

 ## Build API Access Methods

 BuildAPIAccess provides a number of methods, but these are the ones to call from your own application:

-### - (void)getInitialData:(NSString *)harvey;

-Load up lists of models and devices from the Electric Imp Cloud.
-First time round, pass in your API key.

 ### - (void)getModels;